Bryan Harnetiaux Playwrights’ Forum Festival

 by Bryan Harnetiaux | Spokane, WA *Playwright-in-Residence non-competitive entry

-Directed by Jamie Flanery
+Directed by Peter Rossing

 One Swear Short

-by Carrie Bostick | Spokane Valley, WA
+By Carrie Bostick | Spokane Valley, WA

 Directed by Dominique Betts